Samaresh Majumdar: Chronicler of Bengal’s turbulent 'Spring Thunder' | Entertainment

 His detective series for children with the hero – Arjun – remains an evergreen favourite with teenagers who continue to flock the city’s bookstores in search for Bengali novels in that series.

-A grief stricken Shirshendu Mukhopadhyay, another leading literary figure in Bengal, said ''Samaresh was younger than me.
+A grief-stricken Shirshendu Mukhopadhyay, another leading literary figure in Bengal, said ''Samaresh was younger than me.
 He is gone but his work will live on.
 He will be remembered by Bengali-speaking audiences around the world.''
+Noted film director Goutam Ghosh said Majumdar was the one who brought forth the turbulent phase of the 1970s in north Bengal.

+“The period from 1960s to 1980s in north Bengal, the social and economic situation, the dreams and frustrations of the people in the Dooars area became alive in the works of Samaresh Majumder.
+I regret not having met him in recent times despite hearing that he was not keeping well,” Ghosh said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)